 Another work day, another dinner daydream.
 You know what we mean.
 You’re sitting at your desk and 2:00 p.m. rolls around.
 Suddenly, all you can think is, “Dinner...what the heck am I going to eat for dinner?!”
 Well, we’ve got you covered, and FYI, the answer to that question is pretty delicious.
 We’re serving up tender chicken, ginger-infused rice, and sautéed bell pepper and shallot.
-To finish things off, the veggies are simmered in a life-affirming blend of mango, sweet Thai chili sauce, lime juice, and butter.
+To finish things off, the veggies are simmered in a life-affirming blend of pineapple, sweet Thai chili sauce, lime juice, and butter.
 Talk about a dream come true!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Wash and dry all produce. • Halve, peel, and thinly slice half the shallot; finely chop remaining shallot.
 Peel and mince or grate ginger.
 Halve, core, and very thinly slice bell pepper into strips.
 Zest and quarter lime (for 4 servings, zest 1 lime and quarter both).
 Roughly chop cilantro.

 • Heat a drizzle of oil in a small pot over medium-high heat.
 Add chopped shallot and half the ginger; cook, stirring, until fragrant, 1 minute. • Stir in rice, ¾ cup water (1½ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.